brycewray/hugo-site/content/posts/2022/06/responsive-optimized-images-hugo.md

 Here are a few more things to keep in mind about using this shortcode.

-The image quality is Hugo's default of 75% (although [this and other settings can be configured](https://gohugo.io/content-management/image-processing/#imaging-configuration)).
-As the saying goes, "I have left that as an exercise for the user." **But** I've been pleasantly surprised with this default, especially in comparison to the Cloudinary images these Hugo-generated images have replaced.
+The image quality is Hugo's default of 75%, although [this and other settings can be configured](https://gohugo.io/content-management/image-processing/#imaging-configuration).
+(As the saying goes, "I have left that as an exercise for the user.") **But** I've been pleasantly surprised with this default, especially in comparison to the Cloudinary images these Hugo-generated images have replaced.
 While some are a bit larger, the vast majority are either roughly the same size or actually smaller, yet I can see little or no tangible difference.

 I suggest that you **not** gitignore `resources/_gen/assets`, so your repo will include both the original image files *and* the Hugo-generated versions.
 That will save time in both local devs/builds and the online build process on most hosts.
 Just make sure the image files don't constitute such a load that you risk exceeding your repo host's limits, especially if you're using its free tier.